iMissile/Self.Writing/Notes/DataScience_notes.md

 	- [Видеозапись](https://channel9.msdn.com/Events/useR-international-R-User-conferences/useR-International-R-User-2017-Conference)
 - [Daff: diff, patch and merge for data.frames](https://cran.r-project.org/web/packages/daff/) daff is an R package that can find difference in values between data.frames, store this difference, render it and apply this difference to patch a data.frame.
 It can also merge two versions of a data.frame having a common parent.
 It wraps the daff.js library using the V8 package.
+- [compareDF](https://cran.r-project.org/web/packages/compareDF/index.html): Do a Git Style Diff of the Rows Between Two Dataframes with Similar Structure

 ## Forecast
 - [Is Prophet Really Better than ARIMA for Forecasting Time Series Data?](https://blog.exploratory.io/is-prophet-better-than-arima-for-forecasting-time-series-fa9ae08a5851)